The meteoric rise of World Cup winner Fernandez

 If River had gone all the way that would have been the end of October, meaning he would not have moved until January - and so would barely have even played for Benfica yet.

-Velez Sarsfield did the Portuguese side a big favour and knocked out River in the last 16 weeks later.
+Weeks later, Velez Sarsfield did the Portuguese side a big favour and knocked out River in the last 16.

 Another few weeks on and he made his Benfica debut, and scored, in a Champions League qualifier against Midtjylland.
 He netted again in the second leg - and has never looked back.